-If you'd ask most stock holders, hedge funds are assumed to be worthless, old investment vehicles of yesteryear.
-While there are over 8000 funds with their doors open at present, We hone in on the moguls of this club, about 750 funds.
-Most estimates calculate that this group of people watch over the lion's share of all hedge funds' total asset base, and by paying attention to their first-class picks, Insider Monkey has come up with many investment strategies that have historically outstripped the broader indices.
-Insider Monkey's flagship short hedge fund strategy outstripped the S&P 500 short ETFs by around 20 percentage points a year since its inception in May 2014.
+In the eyes of most traders, hedge funds are viewed as worthless, old financial vehicles of years past.
+While there are over 8000 funds in operation at present, Our researchers look at the upper echelon of this group, around 750 funds.
+It is estimated that this group of investors shepherd the majority of the smart money's total asset base, and by tracking their matchless stock picks, Insider Monkey has uncovered several investment strategies that have historically beaten the S&P 500 index.
+Insider Monkey's flagship short hedge fund strategy outrun the S&P 500 short ETFs by around 20 percentage points annually since its inception in May 2014.
 Our portfolio of short stocks lost 27.8% since February 2017 (through November 21st) even though the market was up more than 39% during the same period.
 We just shared a list of 7 short targets in our latest quarterly update .

-Heading into the fourth quarter of 2019, a total of 34 of the hedge funds tracked by Insider Monkey were long this stock, a change of 3% from one quarter earlier.
-On the other hand, there were a total of 32 hedge funds with a bullish position in CCI a year ago.
+Heading into the fourth quarter of 2019, a total of 34 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 3% from the second quarter of 2019.
+The graph below displays the number of hedge funds with bullish position in CCI over the last 17 quarters.
 So, let's examine which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-The largest stake in Crown Castle International Corp.
-(NYSE:CCI) was held by Bill & Melinda Gates Foundation Trust, which reported holding $741.3 million worth of stock at the end of September.
-It was followed by Renaissance Technologies with a $372 million position.
-Other investors bullish on the company included Echo Street Capital Management, AQR Capital Management, and Adage Capital Management.
+More specifically, Bill & Melinda Gates Foundation Trust was the largest shareholder of Crown Castle International Corp.
+(NYSE:CCI), with a stake worth $741.3 million reported as of the end of September.
+Trailing Bill & Melinda Gates Foundation Trust was Renaissance Technologies, which amassed a stake valued at $372 million.
+Echo Street Capital Management, AQR Capital Management, and Adage Capital Management were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
 In terms of the portfolio weights assigned to each position Skylands Capital allocated the biggest weight to Crown Castle International Corp.
-(NYSE:CCI), around 8% of its 13F portfolio.
-Bill & Melinda Gates Foundation Trust is also relatively very bullish on the stock, setting aside 3.49 percent of its 13F equity portfolio to CCI.
+(NYSE:CCI), around 8% of its portfolio.
+Bill & Melinda Gates Foundation Trust is also relatively very bullish on the stock, earmarking 3.49 percent of its 13F equity portfolio to CCI.

-Now, specific money managers were breaking ground themselves.
-D E Shaw, managed by David E. Shaw, created the biggest position in Crown Castle International Corp.
+As industrywide interest jumped, specific money managers have jumped into Crown Castle International Corp.
+(NYSE:CCI) headfirst.
+D E Shaw, managed by David E. Shaw, established the biggest position in Crown Castle International Corp.
 (NYSE:CCI).
 D E Shaw had $22.8 million invested in the company at the end of the quarter.
 Matthew Tewksbury's Stevens Capital Management also made a $6 million investment in the stock during the quarter.
-The following funds were also among the new CCI investors: Mark Coe's Intrinsic Edge Capital, Parvinder Thiara's Athanor Capital, and Matthew Hulsizer's PEAK6 Capital Management.
+The other funds with brand new CCI positions are Mark Coe's Intrinsic Edge Capital, Parvinder Thiara's Athanor Capital, and Matthew Hulsizer's PEAK6 Capital Management.